3.16. Parameter Sweeping

 SOURce1:SWEep:DWELl 0.005

-Set the number of points to 100, which is equivalent to step size of 75 µA.
+Set the number of points to 100, which is equivalent to a step size of 75 µA.

 SOURce1:SWEep:POINts 100

-Configure the data stream and start it to begin the sweep and collect the data.
-Set the data stream to provide information in a comma separated format.
+Configure and start the data stream to begin the sweep and collect the data.
+Set the data stream to provide information in a comma-separated format.
 Set the data stream to provide the source channel 1 amplitude, measure channel 1 DC measurement, and measure channel 1 settling status.
 Set the data stream rate to 200 points per second to match the 5 ms dwell time.

 TRACe:RESet